zabooh/waveform_generator/readme.md

 This example application shows how to use the DAC with the DMA to generate a X KHz sinusoidal waveform with overtones without CPU intervention.

 Added is a Python Programm that allows to create interactively the wavetable.
+Use the follwing command to install neccessary libraries pip install -r requirements.txt

 ![Alt-Text](WaveformGenerator.png)